 XRF – The Dextra X-Reflector system, originally created by Scott Lawson, KI4KLF, is the second generation of D-STAR reflectors and is open source.
 An example is XRF720, which links several Colorado statewide D-STAR repeaters.
 XRF directory.

-XLX – The XLX reflector system, being developed by Jean-Luc Boevange, LX3JL, and Luc Engelmann, LX1IQ, is the newest system, which they describe as "the first and only multiprotocol Reflector system until now and supports all standard D-STAR protocols like DCS, Dextra and DPlus fully transparent."
+XLX – The XLX reflector system, being developed by Jean-Luc Boevange, LX3JL, and Luc Engelmann, LX1IQ, is an open system and the newest, which they describe as "the first and only multiprotocol Reflector system until now and supports all standard D-STAR protocols like DCS, Dextra and DPlus fully transparent."
 XLX directory.

-While there are some differences between D-STAR, System Fusion, and DMR, the three systems share many similarities.
+While there are some differences between the three main digital voice systems being used by hams—D-STAR, DMR, and System Fusion—they share many similarities.
 Given their shared similarities, perhaps the most surprising thing is that they don't talk to each other.
 They are like three side-by-side playgrounds, all with similar swing sets, slides, sandboxes, and climbers, but with arbitrary fences separating them.

 This is where it gets really exciting and fun, at least for me.
 One more piece of the puzzle is figuring out how to get onto the digital system when you're not within radio range of a digital voice repeater.